seilylook/seilylook.github.io/posts/infra/kubernetes/cka/mocktest/2/index.md

 On node01 node:

-Check if static pod directory is present which is /etc/kubernetes/manifests, if it's not present then create it.
+Check if static pod directory is present which is `/etc/kubernetes/manifests`, if it's not present then create it.

 ```bash
 root@node01:~# mkdir -p /etc/kubernetes/manifests
 ```

-Add that complete path to the staticPodPath field in the kubelet config.yaml file.
+Add that complete path to the `staticPodPath` field in the `kubelet config.yaml` file.

 ```bash
 root@node01:~# vi /var/lib/kubelet/config.yaml
 ```

-now, move/copy the static.yaml to path /etc/kubernetes/manifests/.
+now, `move/copy` the static.yaml to path `/etc/kubernetes/manifests/`.

 ```bash
 root@node01:~# cp /root/static.yaml /etc/kubernetes/manifests/